 Leila Keshavjee originally planned to study medicine but took a detour in 2016 when she spotted local ice pops business for sale.
 Having done a bachelor’s degree in kinesiology, Keshavjee believed there would be a market for an all-natural, fruit-flavoured treat.

-Her big break came last fall when she appeared on the season premiere of Dragons’ Den, walking away with a deal with Arlene Dickinson.
+Her big break came last fall when she appeared on Dragons’ Den’s season premiere, walking away with a deal with Arlene Dickinson.
 Fast-forward to today, and she’s preparing to relaunch the brand and prove that ice pops can be more than a summertime treat.

 BioRender is the world’s first tool designed to help scientists create beautiful, professional scientific drawings in minutes, the company’s Facebook bio says.

-The goal of the team was to build an adobe illustrator like tool for researchers to depict their work visually.
+The team’s goal was to build an adobe illustrator-like tool for researchers to depict their work visually.